Florida’s Marijuana Dispensing Organizations

 Rules for Medical Marijuana Dispensing Organizations

-The Florida Legislature passed the Compassionate Medical Cannabis Act of 2014, which legalized a low tetrahydrocannabinol (THC) and high cannabidiol (CBD) form of cannabis (low-THC cannabis) for the medical use by patients suffering from cancer or a physical medical condition that chronically produces symptoms of seizures or severe and persistent muscle spasms.
+The Florida Legislature passed the Compassionate Medical Cannabis Act of 2014, which legalized low tetrahydrocannabinol (THC) and high cannabidiol (CBD) forms of cannabis (low-THC cannabis) for the medical use by patients suffering from cancer or a physical medical condition that chronically produces symptoms of seizures or severe and persistent muscle spasms.

-The Compassionate Medical Cannabis Act of 2014 requires the DOH to approve five dispensing organizations with one in each of the following regions:
+The Compassionate Medical Cannabis Act of 2014 requires the DOH to approve five dispensing organizations, with one in each of the following regions:

 - northwest Florida